 I handle the product, data science & growth.
 My cofounder Yash takes care of engineering & Sameer does the design & UI/UX.

 In my previous roles, I worked as a Data Science Manager for Amazon.
-I also co-founded the India Chapter of DataKind – A not for profit that uses data science in the service of humanitarian causes.
-We recently were ranked one of top 10 non-profits in the world by Fast Company.
+I also co-founded the India Chapter of DataKind – A non-profit that uses data science in the service of humanitarian causes.
+We recently ranked as one of the top 10 non-profits in the world by Fast Company.

 I did my undergrad from NIT in Automobile Engineering, worked for a car company – later transitioned to Management Consulting, then analytics & eventually into data science.
 With respect to programming, I am more of a math guy, worked mostly on data & algorithms in R, SQL, MongoDB & Neo4j but nothing much on the lower level programming languages like C before 42.

 The hardest part has been finding the product market for 6figr.
 It took a lot of iterations to arrive at what we have today, and it is always a continuous process as the product always evolves.

 Our first version involved people just uploading their W-2 paychecks and marking off sensitive information.
 We were like, “We’ll only believe what is on ink and so will the users when it comes to salaries.”
 But that couldn’t scale, as HR could often find out from the detailed breakup of the salaries who that individual is.
 At the same time, we could not go completely anonymous because then XYZ competitors bias the data negatively.
 This would lead to loss of credibility of the numbers we were reporting.

 After lots of iterations, we found the sweet-spot – where 6figr does the authentication of individuals who are reporting but at the same time maintaining anonymity while sharing the compensation & career info to the community.

 What have you enjoyed most about creating 6figr and What have you learned?

 I enjoy creating something which people find value in.
 And people writing back to us saying how it has helped them has kept us going.